Josef Brunnthaler

+Career

 Up until 1904 Brunnthaler was an employee of the Viennese banking and exchange establishment (Voelcker & Co.) — as a botanist he was self-taught.
 From 1895 he served as librarian of the Zoologisch-Botanischen Gesellschaft (Zoological-Botanical Society in Vienna), and in 1897 he founded the Kryptogamen-Tauschanstalt (Cryptogamic exchange institution).
 In 1905 at Schönbrunn, he organized a botanical exhibition that was associated with the International Congress of Botanists.
 In 1908 he was named as a curator of the botanical institute at the University of Vienna.

 In 1909 he embarked on a scientific expedition to German East Africa, Cape Colony and Natal, from which he collected valuable specimens.
 In 1911 he participated on a journey to Dalmatia.

+Death

 During the following year he succumbed to illness and died two years later at the age of 42.

 Brunnthaler specialized in research of fresh water algae.
 The algae species, Ulothrix brunnthaleri and Characium brunnthaleri are named after him.